parthmerchant/parthmerchant/README.md

 #### 👨🏽‍💻 I am...a Programmer with a passion for building software on cloud infrastructure.<br>
 #### 🚀 Previously...M.S.
 Computer Science at New York University.<br>
-#### 💻 Code...in Python, JavaScript, C#, .NET Core, Go, Shell Scripting, React, Node.js, Markdown, Docker, Kubernetes & AWS.<br>
+#### 💻 Code...in Python, JavaScript, Redis, Golang, C#, .NET Core, Shell Scripting, React (some Angular), Node.js, Markdown, Docker, Kubernetes, AWS and some Terraform.<br>